 1.3.
 In accordance with the procedures for the Fourth Review, the Committee considered the revised report of the Review for adoption at its October 2014 meeting.
-The report has been further revised based on Members' comments and suggestions at the October 2014 meeting.
-Members are invited to submit comments on the present revision of the draft report in writing by the end of 2014, with a view to its adoption during the March 2015 regular meeting.
+The report was further revised based on Members' comments and suggestions at the October 2014 meeting, and Members were invited to submit comments in writing by the end of 2014, with a view to its adoption during the March 2015 regular meeting.
+Members accepted the inclusion of the first two suggestions contained in document G/SPS/W/282.
+However, the Committee did not reach consensus on the report's adoption and Members continued discussions during 2015 and 2016 to bridge differences particularly on a recommendation under section 14 on SPS-related private standards.
+At its July 2017 regular meeting, the Committee agreed on the inclusion of new language in section 14, circulated in document RD/SPS/15 and adopted the report on the Fourth Review of the Operation and Implementation of the SPS Agreement.